rasterio/rasterio/docs/quickstart.rst

 Some dataset attributes expose the properties of all dataset bands via a tuple of values, one per band.
-To get a mapping of band indexes to variable data types, apply a dictionary comprehension to the :func:`zip` product of a dataset's :attr:`~rasterio.io.DatasetReader.indexes` and :attr:`~rasterio.io.DatasetReader.dtypes` attributes.
+To get a mapping of band indexes to variable data types, apply a dictionary comprehension to the :func:`zip` product of a dataset's :attr:`.DatasetReader.indexes` and :attr:`.DatasetReader.dtypes` attributes.

 .. code-block:: pycon